 From snowflakes in Causewayhead

 Causewayhead – a narrow pedestrian precinct of independent shops has a spangle of snowflakes

 Chapel Street winds gently down towards the sea again with discreet traditional holly and berries fluidly arching across the road in glowing garlands of lights.
 It will be a fitting finale for the serpent’s dance of Montol on the 20th of December, A winter celebrtion and parade to the reception held by the newly elected Lord of Misrule.

 Glittering shop fronts and restaurants in Chapel Street

 From inviting shops to cosy restaurants just about to open in secluded mews – Penzance!

 A final Christmas memory from my evening in Penzance

 I have one final Christmas memory to share with you this year and I think one of my favourite snaps -a slightly fuzzy one of a couple walking hand in hand under a curtain of lights over the historic granite streets of Penzance.

-More Christmas lights in Cornwall
+Explore the Christmas lights in West Cornwall